The dataregistry package

 • owner (str) – To set the default owner for all registered datasets in this instance.

-• owner_type (str) – To set the default owner_type for all registered datasets in this instance.
+• owner_type (str) – To set the default owner_type for all registered datasets in this instance, one of “production”, “project”, “group”, “user”.
+Defaults to “user”.

-• config_file (str) – Path to config file, if None, default location is assumed.
+• config_file (str) – Path to config file, if None, use default NERSC config.

 • root_dir (str) – Root directory for datasets, if None, default is assumed.